 My childhood experiences with animals were life-changing.
 My first horse died of colic.
 It was really hard.
 I was broken-hearted when I found her stall was empty the next day.

 My true love was Alfa (bottom center picture above), a chestnut mare who suffered from chronic tendonitis.
 It was hard for me to see her suffer.

-When I look at back, the events of my childhood were the main reason for my desire to become a vet.
+When I look back, the events of my childhood were the main reason for my desire to become a vet.
 Shortly after my graduation in 1988, I moved and became licensed in Canada.
-I first worked in Whistler, BC and while living there I took courses in holistic veterinary medicine and animal homeopathy taught by Dr. Richard Pitcairn.
+I first worked in Whistler, B.C. and while living there I took courses in holistic veterinary medicine and animal homeopathy taught by Dr. Richard Pitcairn.

 was thrilled with the results and the work was rewarding.
 But it seemed like there was an endless stream of new patients coming to my practice with the same problems.
-I knew that I needed to focus on disease prevention and education.
+I knew I needed to focus on disease prevention and education.

 In 2008, I decided to sell my clinic in order to free my time to teach people what I have learned with a focus on preventing disease.